 - Reject and Resubmit

 This outcome indicates that larger-scale changes need to be made.
 Authors will receive reviews that constructively list big-picture changes that would move the paper towards a publishable state.
 The set of reviewers assigned to the revised paper may be similar or different.
-Authors of papers with this outcome may not submit to the immediately following deadline, but may submit to any later deadline (i.e., the first deadline when authors may submit their revised work to USENIX Security is the deadline six months after the original submission).
+Authors of papers with this outcome may not submit to the immediately following two deadlines, (e.g., the first deadline when authors may submit their paper receiving a “reject and resubmit” designation for the November deadline is August of the following year).
 Authors must submit their revised papers along with a statement of how the changes address the review comments and a list of changes to the paper.
 Papers receiving this designation are no longer considered to be under review after outcomes are announced to authors and authors are free to submit the papers to another venue without formally withdrawing the paper.

 This outcome indicates that authors cannot submit this paper to any of the next three USENIX Security deadlines (i.e., there should be twelve months between submissions).
 This designation will apply to papers that violate submission policies, that are out of scope for the Symposium, that are incorrect, that have unresolvable ethical problems, or that lack an expectation by reviewers that the authors could reasonably revise the paper in such a fashion to to warrant future acceptance.